History and writing are my passions. Sharing information is a joy.

 Mary, the Princess Royal and Widow

-With the 1931 death of Edward VII’s daughter Louise, Duchess of Fife, the Princess Royal, Mary was created the Princess Royal, a mark of distinction awarded to the eldest daughter of a monarch.
+With the 1931 death of Edward VII’s daughter Louise, Duchess of Fife, the Princess Royal, Mary was created, a mark of distinction awarded to the eldest daughter of a monarch.

 That appears to have been Mary’s way.
 Get on with the task quietly and effectively.
 No fuss.